 The 5-mile East Cruiser Loop is an easy ride along the Colorado River, and the 7-mile West Cruiser Loop winds through Palisade’s picturesque Riverbend Park.
-Meanwhile, those traveling by car and sturdy bicyclists love the 25-mile East Orchard Mesa Loop, which encompasses several hills and affords incredible views of the sprawling Grand Valley.
+Meanwhile, those traveling by car and sturdy bicyclists love the 25-mile East Orchard Mesa Loop, which encompasses several hills and affords incredible views of Grand Junction.

 2. There are more than a dozen amazing wineries to visit.